P-torsion monodromy representations of elliptic curves over geometric function fields: Volume estimates

-\mysect{Relative volume estimates} The result of Section \ref{volest} describes how the volume of a curve $C\subset X\times X$ contained within a tube around the diagonal $\Delta\subset X\times X$ grows as a function of the radius $r$.
-In this section, we prove a similar result comparing the volume within a radius $R$ to that within a smaller radius $r$.
+\mysect{Relative volume estimates} We now refine the strategy of Lemma \ref{increasinglemma} to gain better control over the growth of the volume of a curve $C\subset X\times X$ contained within a tube around the diagonal $\Delta\subset X\times X$.